Is there anything civil in disobeying the rule of law? Yes! No! Not really! I will leave you to decide.

 I have heard the old old men say, the Law is a set of principles that governs a particular people.
-They are set of rules that society must adhere to in order to maintain peace and order, but the young have also said, all that is the law are meant to be broken.
+They are a set of rules that society must adhere to in order to maintain peace and order, but the young have also said, that the law is meant to be broken.
 Looking at the definition, one could deduce that, there is no comprehensive definition of what the law is and what it should be.
 It would be a waste of time and resources trying to give a comprehensive definition of Law.
 Rather, it should be defined based on individual perspective (School of Thoughts)

 You would agree with me that, people tend to obey the law when it pleases them and when it doesn’t the reverse is the case.
-But Aristotle is saying, it is better for the law to rule than citizens, this thought was capitalized by A.V Dicey to whom Rule of law is attributed to, he said, “The law is supreme and we all are subjected to it” and that made sense.
+But Aristotle is saying, it is better for the law to rule than citizens, this thought was capitalized by A.V Dicey to whom the Rule of law is attributed, he said, “The law is supreme and we all are subjected to it” and that made sense.

-Let me draw your mind back to the Ancient times where philosophy was born, most of you would still recall the account of Socrates the Great and how he was condemned to death by the government under the charges of corrupting the young.
+Let me draw your mind back to the Ancient times when philosophy was born, most of you would still recall the account of Socrates the Great and how he was condemned to death by the government under the charges of corrupting the young.
 It is expedient to know that Socrates had the opportunity to flee Athens, but he didn’t!
-Rather, he said, if the law says am guilty, then I AM!.
+Rather, he said, if the law says am guilty, then I AM!

-Do we have a moral obligation to obey the law weather just or unjust?
+Do we have a moral obligation to obey the law whether just or unjust?
 Finnis rightly said YES!
 And that the law presents itself like a ‘Seamless Web’ as such, one can not decide which law to obey and which not to as we all have a moral obligation to obey the law.
 Now, at what point do we say a given law is Moral?
 Because obviously, to the best of my knowledge moral laws are nature driven as such, I wouldn’t be wrong if I say, MAN DOES NOT DECIDE WHICH LAW IS MORAL AND WHICH IS NOT, OUR CONSCIENCE DOES!
 This would take us back to the pressing question,

 Civil disobedience again is a tool against unjust laws.
 Antigone said and I quote ” I would rather obey my conscience than human laws.

-Written by: Ikoromasoma, Emmanuel
+Rule Of Law as Opposed to Civil Disobedience Written by: Ikoromasoma, Emmanuel